qwiklabs-org/horizon-sdv/workloads/android/pipelines/tests/cts_execution/README.md

 Enable if user wishes to view devices via MTK Connect (e.g. to watch UI tests).

+### `CUTTLEFISH_KEEP_ALIVE_TIME`

+If wishing to debug HOST using MTK Connect, Cuttlefish VM instance must be allowed to continue to run.
+This timeout, in minutes, gives the tester time to keep the instance alive so they may work with the host via MTK Connect.

+It is only applicable when `MTK_CONNECT_ENABLE` is enabled.

 ## SYSTEM VARIABLES <a name="system-variables"></a>

 There are a number of system environment variables that are unique to each platform but required by Jenkins build, test and environment pipelines.